codefresh-io/argo-hub/workflows/codefresh-csdp/versions/0.0.2/docs/image-enricher-jira-info.md

-# image-enricher-jira
+# image-enricher-jira-info

 ## Summary
-Extract jira issue from message and convert it to image annotation.
-Adds jira ticket information to an image.
+Enrich images with metadata and annotation such as ticket number, title, assignee, status.

 ## Inputs/Outputs